michhar/bot-masterclass/Second_Mission/Dialogs.md

+## Dialogs in action

-This Bot is part of a lab on how to create a simple hello world, dialog stack/promts and old vs. new style (v3.5) bot.
+In this MS Bot Framework lab we learn how to create a simple hello world, work with the dialog stack, use promts, use state stores for our own data, and create cards.

-## Testing locally
+### Testing locally

 * Let's take care of the initialization of our project with the familiar commands: